Hey beauty lovers! Are you looking to get some life back into your hair? Look no further than Philip Kingsley

 My Experience with the Elasticizer

 Before I start with my experience, let me explain my hair.
 I have really thick, coarse and curly hair.
 Hairdressers always comment on how much hair I have.
 Over the years I have used A LOT of heating products on my hair, from blow dryers to straighteners and curlers.
-None of these had a good effect on my hair.
+None of these has a good effect on hair.
 My hair had been left coarser than ever and with plenty of split-ends.
 As you can imagine, this left me very sad:( I have been through countless products and shampoos that all promise to fix it all.
 I can’t say they were all bad, some were actually pretty good.
 However, the Elasticizer won them all hands down!

 After about a month I noticed my hair seemed softer and much stronger.
 The elasticizer didn’t remove my split ends (only a haircut can do that!) but each hair felt less brittle.
 I still use a lot of heating products on my hair but somehow my hair can take it now.
 It doesn’t break at the first attempt and my hair is also much softer.
 I still have coarse hair and I probably always will, it’s my DNA.
 What the elasticizer has done is, has made my hair the best it can be, for which I’m a fan and very grateful!

 The big question is- does it actually work?
 I’ve read so many mixed reviews and obviously that it is very normal.
 Everyone has different hair and not everyone uses a product in the same way.
 My initial reaction to the Elasticizer is that it probably is just another product claiming to do everything but in reality does nothing.
 That was before actually using it.
 Now my opinion has changed drastically.
 I think this is a great product and if you give it a fair chance and use it correctly you will without a doubt see positive results.
 It has all the right ingredients to do so.
-Follow the instructions carefully and use it a few times before you make a decision about whether it works or not.
+Follow the instructions carefully and use the Elasticizer a few times before you make a decision about whether it works or not.